Updated August 31, 2020

 How we think about events at Gordon this fall.

-The Governor’s guidelines give some discretion to institutions around occupancy of spaces for gatherings of worship and instruction.
-Provided social distancing guidelines are met, gatherings in enclosed spaces on our campus that fall within these purposes (classroom instruction, for example) can be larger than the general guideline of 25 persons in a single, enclosed, indoor space.
+Per the Governor’s guidelines, most indoor events are capped at 25 persons and most outdoor events are capped at 50 persons.
+The Governor’s guidelines do give some discretion to institutions around occupancy of spaces for gatherings of worship or instruction.
+Provided social distancing guidelines are met, gatherings in enclosed spaces on our campus that fall within these purposes (classroom instruction, for example) can be larger than the general guideline of 25 persons in a single, enclosed, space.
 As much as possible, however, we will try to take advantage of outdoor venues and spaces of exceptional social distancing this fall.
 We will also encourage virtual meetings and gatherings whenever appropriate.
 Rest assured, Gordon is taking very seriously all the guidelines designed to stop the spread of the pandemic.

 The College encourages the campus community to host events, meetings and gatherings outdoors whenever possible.
 However, student organizations and campus departments may host events with 25 or fewer individuals indoors so long as appropriate social distancing is maintained.
-In addition, requests for larger indoor events, meetings and gatherings may be granted by the Senior Working Group.
+In addition, requests for larger indoor events, meetings and gatherings may be granted by the Senior Working Group if they qualify as worship or instruction.
 Requests should be emailed to William Hagen (William.Hagen@Gordon.edu) with an explanation for why the event qualifies as worship, instruction or performance.

 The College has invested in tents to serve as outdoor flex spaces to benefit students.
 All these spaces will be available to reserve on 25Live.
 The Mini-Quad tent is available for reservation with a preference for Student Life use.
 Up until 7 p.m., the space will be available for students to use on a drop-in basis for dining, attending DigitalLive coursework and for socially distant gatherings.
 After 7 p.m., this tent is available for reservation for gatherings of up to 48 persons.
 A smaller Frost Hall Tent is designated for official College use until 5 p.m. on weekdays.
 After 5 p.m., this tent may be used for gatherings of up to 30 persons.

 In addition, the College will have an outdoor stage and AV setup available on the quad throughout the semester.
-Subject to availability, this space can accommodate several hundred individuals with ample social distancing.
+Subject to availability, and for worship only, this space can accommodate several hundred individuals with ample social distancing.

 Gordon College strongly discourages personal domestic and international travel, especially to areas facing surges in COVID-19 numbers.
 In addition, Governor Baker has issued a travel order that must be followed by all employees.
 All federal, state and local guidance should be followed related to travel and quarantine and/or testing expectations.
 Employees must be ready to use additional vacation time to cover potential quarantine expectations after a personal trip as needed.
 All employees should follow the social distancing, cleaning and mask-wearing expectations as if everyone had COVID-19, to properly protect themselves.